Skip to main content

 4. Open code files in your favorite code editor and enter the follwing code.

-Main function (index.js)
+CRUD REST API Example: Main function (index.js)

 The index.js file defines the HTTP routes (routehooks) for the serverless functions.
 The functions are implemented as separate code files for clarity and better organisation of the project.

-import app from 'codehooks-js'
+import app from 'codehooks-js';

 // import libraries from separate files

-// Codehooks API routes
+// Codehooks API routes for the CRUD REST API example

 app.post('/:collection', createFunc);